 Kugel is a sweet or savory casserole that’s the perfect side dish to any holiday dinner.
 Plus it cooks in the slow cooker freeing up your oven.

 Kugel is a traditional Ashkenazi Jewish dish often served for Shabbat or Jewish holidays.
 It can be made sweet or savory, usually made from egg noodles (sweet) or some sort of potato (savory).
-I’ve been meaning to redo my kugel recipe for some time now.
-Looking back, the pics are so bad I can’t believe I even posted it.
-Actually I do know why.
-It’s because I really love the recipe.
-It’s a generic kugel recipe but unfortunately it’s full of sugar and butter.
+This recipe is based on a common kugel recipe that’s usually full of sugar and butter.

 This kugel is sweet; one day soon I will create a savory kugel but for now I’m going to clean up this recipe a bit.
 For example, bye-bye sugar, hello honey.
 The rest of the ingredients pretty stay the same.
 Greek yogurt can be substituted for the low-fat sour cream if you like.